Home Blog Page 13

 Patterns of Bass Fishing

-On the Harris Chain, you’ll discover two different patterns of largemouth bass fishing: canal fish and lake fish.
+Most anglers on the Harris Chain discover two different patterns of fishing: canal fish and lake fish.
 Anglers make their decisions based on the weather and the season.

 These two conditions help you know the best pattern.
 You know for sure if one pattern doesn’t deliver, the other will.